hincz-lab/motion-blur-microscopy/README.md

 - Output:
   All of the input images/masks split into 150x150 pixel tiles and 128x128 pixel tiles.

+  This code was last run without errors with the following library versions:

+  - python 3.19.15
+  - matplotlib 3.6.2
+  - numpy 1.23.4
+  - opencv 4.6.0

 * [Train Phase One](/Training_Material/Train_Phase_One)
   Here we actually train the phase one segmentation network.
 The network architecture is inspired by U-Net, and the Hinczewski Lab's previous work.